scjx123/ip/docs/DeveloperGuide.md

 ## Appendix C. Use Cases:
 This section describes the Use Cases for some of the features implemented in DOMNUS.

-Use Case: Add module
+Use Case: Taking a module
 MSS:

- 1. User requests to list all m
+ 1. User requests to list all modules
+ 2. DOMNUS shows a list of modules
+ 3. User requests to mark a specific module as 'taken'
+ 4. DOMNUS marks the module as taken

+Use case ends.

+Extensions
 Use Case: List Module
 Use Case: